mottazabdelfattah/mottazabdelfattah.github.io/content/_index.md

               * Developing new features
               * Fixing bugs
               * Supporting the clients
-              * Used Technology: JAVA, Servlets and JSP, SQL Server 2005
+              * Used Technology: Java, Servlets and JSP, SQL Server 2005

     design:
       columns: '2'